Lumjerliu/Lumjerliu.github.io/_posts/2024-04-19-Other-Websites.md

 - [Project Euler](https://projecteuler.net/)

 ## Mathematics
 - [Art of Problem Solving](https://artofproblemsolving.com/)

 - [Yufei Zhao](https://yufeizhao.com/)

 - [Evan Chen](https://web.evanchen.cc/)

+## Software I like
+I can not emphasise more how Obsidian has changed the way I do my work.

 ## Latex and Diagrams